 Some effects need to be linked to another layer, referred to as a matte layer, which is used to define the area they should affect.

 A matte layer is simply a regular drawing layer that is connected to an effect as its matte.
-The effect takes the shape of the drawing in the matte layer, ignoring its colours and details, to determine the area of the image to affect.
+The effect takes the shape of the drawing in the matte layer to determine the area of the drawing it affects.
+The colours and details in the matte layer are ignored by the effect, only its shape is taken in account.

-In the Node view, an effect must be connected to the drawing or composite it is meant to affect by its input (top) port, and its output (bottom) port must be connected to the composite.
-Most effects that require a matte must be connected to their drawing layer by their right input port, and to their matte layer by their left input port, like this:
+In the Node view, an effect must be connected to the drawing or composite it is meant to affect by its input (top) port, and its output (bottom) port must be connected to the scene's main composite.

-Once your effect is connected, you can adjust its parameters using the Layer Properties view.
-If desired, you can even animate the parameters of your effect by converting their values to functions.
+Once your effect is connected, you can adjust its parameters by selecting it, then adjusting its parameters using the Layer Properties view.